jhannah/lab-git-101/README.md

 But I know you in the future.
 I cleaned your poop.

 I didn't ask for a completely reasonable excuse!
 I asked you to get busy!
-Whoa a real live robot; or is that some kind of cheesy New Year's costume?
+Whoa a real live robot; or is that some kind of CHEESY New Year's costume?
 Meh.
 Can I use the gun?

 But I know you in the future.
 I cleaned your poop.
 I usually try to keep my